-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues in order to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health complications, and some individuals take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and healthy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.

-DUI/DWI offenders are often required to attend a certain number of hours either in counseling, meetings or a drug or alcohol rehab program.
+DUI/DWI offenders are typically required to attend a specific number of hours either in counseling, meetings or a substance abuse rehab program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
 Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These are sometimes referred to as "Level I & Level II Alcohol Classes".
-These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehabilitation program.
+These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol rehab program.

-Criminal justice clients typically need drug rehabilitation due to problems with addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehabilitation center or recovery program.
-The initial step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients receive their drug treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a therapeutic community.
+Criminal justice clients typically need substance abuse treatment due to problems with addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be accepted into a criminal justice drug or alcohol rehabilitation facility or recovery program.
+The initial step is to determine the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who determine how much and what type of treatment is necessary.
+Sometimes, the criminal justice clients receive their substance abuse treatment while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a therapeutic community.

-Self payment drug and alcohol rehabilitation centers are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment drug and alcohol treatment centers are a great alternative to other types of rehab facilities i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
-In order to learn more about self payment at a specific program, contact a substance abuse treatment center and ask about their payment options.
-It is a good idea to contact a number of programs so that you have a comparison of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
+In order to learn more about self payment at a specific program, make contact with a substance abuse rehab facility and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices regarding treatment options and payment options.

-Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the individual has dependents and if they receive any other financial assistance.
-Medicaid may possibly even cover the costs associated with drug or alcohol treatment, and there are many drug treatment facilities throughout the country which are covered through Medicaid.
-Many drug rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
-People who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.
+Medicaid is a type of health insurance which is accessible to people in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other factors including whether or not the individual has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug rehab, and there are a lot of drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
+Many drug rehab programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, typically 30 days or less.
+Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full rewards of a Medicaid rehab program.

-Drug addiction and alcoholism can effect many older Americans and seniors, and this problem is projected to only worsen in the coming years.
-Seniors who are covered by Medicare, an insurance plan funded through the federal government for Americans in this age bracket, can use their benefits to receive vital treatment services for addiction at a variety of substance abuse rehab programs around the country.
-Medicare covers both inpatient and outpatient rehabilitation programs, and seniors who are in need of help can consult with their primary care physician to choose a rehab program covered by Medicare which would fit his or her particular needs.
+Drug addiction and alcoholism can effect many older Americans and seniors, and this problem continues to grow as each year passes.
+Seniors who are covered through the Medicare program, an insurance plan funded through the federal government for Americans in this age bracket, can use their benefits to receive treatment services for drug or alcohol addiction at a variety of drug treatment facilities around the country.
+Medicare covers both inpatient and outpatient rehabilitation programs, and seniors who wish to receive treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would fit his or her particular needs.

-Some individuals are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehab programs around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehabilitation services.
-To find out which rehabilitation programs will accept state financed insurance, speak with a drug treatment professional.
+Some people are covered through state financed insurance because they fail to qualify for Medicaid.
+Some states however offer state financed health insurance to those who cannot afford private health insurance plans.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol treatment centers around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient drug treatment providers.
+To find out which rehabilitation programs will accept state financed insurance, speak with a substance abuse treatment specialist.

-When somebody is abusing drugs or alcohol and is looking for help, there are many effective drug or alcohol rehab facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug treatment centers which require an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can vary in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug treatment program.
-For more information, speak with with an addiction specialist at a drug or alcohol rehab facility in your area to find out which services your private health insurance will cover.
+When somebody is addicted to drugs or alcohol and is looking for help, there are many effective substance abuse rehab facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehabilitation facility.
+For more information, speak with with a treatment professional at a drug or alcohol rehab facility in your area to see which services your private health insurance will cover.

-Military health insurance normally relates to TRICARE and is a typically recognized insurance for certain drug treatment centers.
-A drug rehab that accepts military insurance will typically accept most other types of insurance as well.
-TRICARE typically covers detox, rehabilitation and outpatient treatment.
+Military health insurance generally relates to TRICARE and is a normally recognized insurance for certain drug rehabilitation centers.
+A drug rehab that accepts military insurance will usually accept most other types of insurance as well.
+TRICARE typically covers detoxification, rehabilitation and outpatient treatment.

 Paying for drug treatment can be a problem, as all resources have been exhausted because of their drug habit.
-Many drug rehab programs recognize this fact which is why many drug and alcohol treatment facilities across the nation provide payment options known as a sliding scale fee.
-There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug treatment programs would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.
+Many drug treatment programs recognize this fact which is why many drug and alcohol rehab programs across the nation offer payment options known as a sliding scale fee.
+There are many variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would rather find a way to make it work financially so that those that need addiction help can receive the help they need.